Algebraic independence of solutions to multiple Lotka-Volterra systems: Introduction

-Strongly minimal sets play a key role in the model-theoretic study of algebraic ordinary differential equations for two reasons.
+Strongly minimal and minimal sets play a key role in the model-theoretic study of algebraic ordinary differential equations for two reasons.
 First, their geometry is well understood thanks to Zilber's dichotomy, proved by Hrushovski and Sokolovic \cite{hrushovskiminimal} (see also Pillay-Ziegler \cite{pillay2003jet}).
 This often yields some strong differential transcendence results, as we will see in this article.
-Second, through the concepts of semi-minimal analysis and domination-decomposition, they can be seen as the building blocks of solutions sets of ordinary algebraic differential equations \footnote{To be rigorous, one needs to consider a slight generalization: \emph{minimal types}.}.
+Second, through the concepts of semi-minimal analysis and domination-decomposition, they can be seen as the building blocks of solution sets of ordinary algebraic differential equations.

-Finding equations (or systems of equations) of order strictly greater than one with strongly minimal solution sets has proven to be difficult.
-Indeed, it is possible to give a full list of those equations, see for example the introduction of \cite{devilbiss2023generic}.
-The latest addition to the list, and the only one missing from the previous article, is the set of non-degenerate solutions to the classical Lotka-Volterra system
+Finding equations (or systems of equations) of order strictly greater than one with (strongly) minimal solution sets has proven to be difficult.
+Indeed, the list of equations which are known to be minimal is rather short, see for example the introduction of \cite{devilbiss2023generic}.
+The latest addition to this list is the set of non-degenerate solutions to the classical Lotka-Volterra system

 for some $a,b,c,d \in \mathbb{C} \setminus \{ 0\}$, which Duan and Nagloo, in \cite{duan2025algebraic}, showed to be strongly minimal if $\frac{b}{d} \not\in \mathbb{Q}$ (by non-degenerate, they mean $x \neq 0$ and $y \neq 0$).
 They also proved that the set of non-degenerate solutions to the 2d Lotka-Volterra system: